D1n03/DeAd-web-project/README.md

 As for the data exporting page, which allows the admin to select the fields by which to sort the data, as well as the export format:

 ![image](https://github.com/user-attachments/assets/b30541ee-7c3c-4d50-a11c-0c1bf66d6fe1)

+## :books: Structure

+The application is structured into several key components, each fulfilling specific roles and interacting with each other to deliver the overall functionality.
+Here is an overview of the main components:

+**1. User Roles**
+- Anonymous User: A user who is not logged in.
+They can visit public pages of the application.
+- User: An authenticated user who can create visits using the application.
+- Administrator: An authenticated user who manages the data within the application.

+**2. DeAd Web App**

+The core of the application, the DeAd Web App, consists of the following components:
+- DeAd Web User Pages:
+    - Container: CSS, JavaScript, PHP
+    - Description: These pages provide the user interface for authenticated users to create visits.
+They make API calls to the Web Application to perform various actions.
+- DeAd Web Admin Pages:
+    - Container: CSS, JavaScript, PHP
+    - Description: These pages provide the user interface for administrators to manage data.
+They make API calls to the Web Application to manage application data.
+- Web Application:
+    - Description: This component provides REST API endpoints that serve the user and admin pages.
+It handles API calls using JSON/HTTP and manages the rendering of public pages.
+    - Interactions:
+        - Receives API calls from the DeAd Web User and Admin Pages.
+        - Sends emails using Google SMTP.
+        - Reads from and writes to the SQL Database.
+- SQL Database:
+    - Container: MySQL
+    - Description: A relational database that stores information about users, inmates, visits, and feedback from users.
+The Web Application reads from and writes to this database using SQL/TCP.
+- Google SMTP:
+    - Description: This service is used to send password reset links via email, ensuring secure and efficient password recovery for users.
+The Web Application sends emails using this service.

+**3. Interactions and Data Flow**

+- Anonymous users can visit public pages of the application.
+- Authenticated users interact with the DeAd Web User Pages to create visits.
+These pages make API calls to the Web Application.
+- Administrators use the DeAd Web Admin Pages to manage application data.
+These pages also make API calls to the Web Application.
+- The Web Application serves as the backend, providing REST APIs for both user and admin pages, handling API calls, and managing interactions with the SQL Database.
+- The Web Application also uses Google SMTP to send emails for password recovery.
+- The SQL Database stores and manages all relevant data, which the Web Application accesses as needed.

+This structure ensures a clear separation of concerns, allowing for maintainable and scalable application development.

 ## :zap: Instructions
 To test this web app, you will need to rule it on a localhost webserver.
 For the setup, you will need to proceed as follows: